-Document Change Control History Version No. Approval to implement Resolution # Nature of amendment 4 01/07/2020 ED Strategic Services approval Minor changes to reflect the move to FRV effective 1 July 2020.
-Minor changes made in accordance with FRV's Policy Development and Review Procedure.
-3 28/01/2020 TBA Changes and the addition of a new form.
-Annual review incorporating Victorian Public Sector Commission updates and opportunities identified by staff for improvement i.e. what public monies can be used for.
-A new Catering and Hospitality Pre-approval form to provide guidance to staff about requesting catering and hospitality for internal purposes.
+Document Change Control History Version No. Approval to implement Resolution # Nature of amendment 5 22/07/20201 ELT meeting Item 3.4.2 Annual policy review.
+Editorial changes to correct grammatical errors.
+4 01/07/2020 ED Strategic Services approval Minor changes to reflect FRV as a new organisation effective 1 July 2020.
+Minor changes made in accordance with FRV's Policy Development and Review Procedure i.e. change in organisation name, updated directorate and department references.
+3 28/01/2020 Former BRD Changes and the addition of a new form.
+Annual review incorporating Victorian Public Sector Commission updates and opportunities identified by employees for improvement i.e. what public monies can be used for.
+A new Catering and Hospitality Pre-approval form to provide guidance to employees about requesting catering and hospitality for internal purposes.
 2 24/09/2018 BRD No. 189/2016 Annual review.
 Aligning the Policy to the Victorian Public Sector Commission's guidelines and model policy.
 1 24/08/2012 BRD No. 186/2012 Introduction of a Gifts Benefits and Hospitality Policy to the organisation.